 - Anti-oxidant: Lavender is chock-full of ingredients that neutralize the free radicals in your skin, slow down the aging process, and protect and nourish your skin, making it an excellent anti-aging oil.

-Some forms of lavender essential oil can be abrasive and hearts on the skin.
-Making your lavender oil together with a carrier oil should solve that problem.
+Some forms of lavender oil can be abrasive and damaging on the skin.
+Making your own together with a carrier oil should solve that problem.
 Still, be sure to test your oil on a small patch of skin that’s particularly sensitive — like the inside of your wrist — before slathering it on your face, neck, hair, and/or body.

 Lavender oil has also been found to disrupt hormone balance in the body of pre-pubescent boys, sometimes stimulating breast growth.
-As such, lavender oil should not be used on males under the age of 13.
+As such, it should not be used on males under the age of 13.

 |Lavender may be highly sought after, but be careful: not all lavender oil is created equal!|

 You won’t be surprised to learn that not all lavender oil is pure or high quality.
 Indeed, much of the lavender oil on the shelves of your beauty or health shop has been made with low-grade oils that lack purity, having been diluted with synthetic ingredients.
-It’s important to note that there is a big difference between bottles labeled “essential oil” and those that aren’t — those that don’t bear the label do not qualify as “essential oil” and may not give you much indication into what oils and other ingredients have been used.
+It’s important to note that there is a big difference between bottles labeled “essential oil” and those that aren’t — those that don’t bear the label may not give you much indication into what oils and other ingredients have been used.
 Something labeled “lavender oil” may not even have any lavender in it whatsoever — it could very well just have synthetic perfumes that mimic the scent.

 Furthermore, if you do manage to get your hands on the good (pure) stuff, chances are, it will carry with it a high price tag.

-This is why making your own homemade lavender — although you aren’t making a pure essential oil — is the best idea.
+This is why making your own homemade lavender essential oil is the best idea.
 You’re in complete control over what goes in to your oil (and, more importantly, what doesn’t) before you apply it to your skin or even ingest it.

 How to make your own homemade lavender oil